BeanieODM/beanie/docs/tutorial/actions.md

         await client.send(self.id)
 ```

-Actions can be selectively skipped by passing the parameter `skip_actions` when calling
+Actions can be selectively skipped by passing the `skip_actions` argument when calling
 the operations that trigger events. `skip_actions` accepts a list of directions and action names.

 ```python